JohnFlorez25/mood-app/README.md

 # Mood app

-A simple application, build with vanilla javascript, to select your mood: happy :) or sad :(
+A simple application, built with vanilla javascript, to select your mood: happy :) or sad :(

 ## Set up